tableau/webdataconnector/docs/docs/wdc_simulator.md

 6. In order to get data from the connector, click on the "Fetch Table Data" button below the metadata table.
-The simulator will then call the [getData]({{ site.baseurl }}ref/api_ref#webdataconnectorapi.webdataconnector.getdata) method of the connector.
+The simulator will then call the [getData]({{ site.baseurl }}ref/api_ref#webdataconnectorapi.webdataconnector.getdata) method of the connector for that table.
 The results of this call will be displayed in the simulator.

    <img class="img-responsive docs-img" src="{{ site.baseurl }}assets/wdc_simulator_getdata.png" alt="">

-   The simulator will return the metadata for any table defined by the connector in getschema.
+   The simulator will return the metadata for any table defined by the connector in getSchema.
 To mirror Tableau, the simulator supports fetching data for each of these tables independently.

    **Tip**: Fetching data can be done automatically by checking the "Automatically fetch data for all tables" checkbox.
+This will automatically run the gather data phase after the interactive phase has been submitted and fetch data for every table defined by the connector.

 Debugging with the simulator {#debugging}
 ----------------------------